Cozy Cardio Is Here — and It’s a Game Changer

 Here’s why we love it

-Some people love goals and love challenging their bodies, and way really respond well to a more rigorous approach to fitness.
-And that’s great!
+Some people love goals and challenging their bodies and respond well to a rigorous approach to fitness—and that’s great!
 But for me, and many other women, that’s just not the case.
-And of course, there's nuance to be found: Maybe you generally like to lift heavy, ran fast, or take a very tough group fitness class...but once in a while, you choose to embrace cozy cardio instead.
-That's great too.
-We all have days when we just don't feel like pushing our bodies.
+Of course, there’s nuance: Maybe you typically enjoy lifting heavy weights, running fast, or taking tough group fitness classes, but every now and then, you opt for cozy cardio instead.
+That’s great too.
+We all have days when we just don’t feel like pushing ourselves.

 Zara Hanawalt is a freelance journalist and mom of twins.
 She's written for outlets like Parents, MarieClaire, Elle, Cosmopolitan, Motherly, and many others.
 In her (admittedly limited!) free time, she enjoys cooking, reading, trying new restaurants, and traveling with her family.